-Timeframe for (full) Registration and the Modified Process
+Timeframe for (full) Registration and the Extended Transition Process

 For clarification of your registration status please contact the Board.